ambition of CHARLES VICARAGE PACE 1870 - 1926

 From: "Leslie Tillman" - kevlar@troi.csw.net...To: gordpace@eagle.ca

 I'm researching my mother's family.
 Her grandmother was MARY ELLEN PACE b. in England on May 8, 1880(?).
 I don't know anything more about her background.
 She married THOMAS POPE, also from England, in 1904.
-He was the son of BENJAMIN POPE and MARY PRITCHARD, whom we know nothing more about.
-They moved to Pennsylvania shortly after that.

 Is she a familiar name?